 About this course

 Predicting protein function using sequence: sequence alignments, multiple sequence alignments, motifs, domain assignment, annotation transfer by homology, de novo predictions.
 Predicting protein function using structure: structural alignments, structural motifs, annotation transfer via structure similarity.
-From structure prediction to function prediction: comparative modeling; prediction of: subcellular localization, protein-protein interactions, protein-DNA and -RNA interactions, protein-substrate interactions, protein networks, Gene Ontology (GO), Enzyme Classification, prediction of enzymatic activity, prediction of functional classes (e.g. GO classes).
+From structure prediction to function prediction: comparative modeling; prediction of: subcellular location, protein-protein interactions, protein-DNA and -RNA interactions, protein-substrate interactions, protein networks, Gene Ontology (GO), Enzyme Classification, prediction of enzymatic activity, prediction of functional classes (e.g. GO classes).
 Prediction of the effect of single point mutations (sequence variants) on protein function and the organism.
 Prediction of phenotype from genotype.
-As for the first part (Protein Prediction I), the module include an introduction into machine learning with particular focus on how to avoid over-estimating performance.
-As opposed to the first part (Protein Prediction I), protein structure has only played a minor role: it has been introduced if it has been helpful to further our understanding of function.

 Learning outcomes

-Students understand the principle concepts in protein sequence analysis with focus on protein function and protein function prediction and are able to evaluate these.
-They can apply the state-of-the-art methods toward these objectives in computational biology.
-Students can develop their own prediction methods (in groups guided by tutors) by combining existing methods, or algorithms, and / or create new methods.
-The participants are able to analyze and to evaluate published methods (as readers of the publication, as peer-reviewers, and as competitors).
-Based on the outcome of these evaluations they are able to create a tool that is readily usable by experimental and computational biologists.
-This means, they can convert an abstract idea of a solution under consideration of technical aspects into pseudo-code and optionally further into executable programs during the exercises.
+Ultimately, students will learn to develop their own prediction methods (in groups guided by tutors) by combining existing methods, or algorithms, and / or by creating their own new methods.
+Students will learn to critically analyze and evaluate published methods (as readers of the publication, as peer-reviewers, and as competitors).
+Based on the outcome of these evaluations they will learn to create a tool that is readily usable by experimental and computational biologists.
+Almost all solutions will imply to develop or apply methods based on learning (ML) and artificial intelligence (AI).
+This means, that they will be able to convert an abstract idea of a solution under consideration of technical aspects into pseudo-code and optionally further into executable programs during the exercises.

 Examination

-In the exam the participants demonstrate their ability to devise and discuss an appropriate computational approach for a solution for a biological problem in the area of function prediction.
-For example they choose the appropriate methods depending on the type of data they have (sequence data, annotation data, a.s.f.) as well as they can choose the appropriate data abstraction level (GO level, EC classes, a.s.f.) depending to the respective biological question.
-They demonstrate their understanding of the concepts in the choice of appropriate solution approaches to the given tasks and they can evaluate these in terms of a discussion of the various pro's and con's of alternative approaches in biological as well as in technical aspects.
+They demonstrate their understanding of the concepts in the choice of appropriate solution approaches to the given tasks and they can evaluate these in terms of a discussion of the various pros and cons of alternative approaches in biological as well as in technical aspects.
 They can demonstrate their ability to create a usable tool implementing a solution approach down to the level of pseudo-code.

 Course requirements